Tarot Runes I Ching Stichomancy Contact

 The Celtic Cross spread is one of the most popular Tarot spreads, providing varied insight into many aspects of a complex situation and your role in it.
 The Rider Waite Tarot is the most widely recognized Tarot deck, and the first deck published in the 20th century.
 It was created by members of the Hermetic Order of the Golden Dawn, and is especially suited to questions of a mystical nature.
 If you would like your own copy of the Rider Waite Tarot, you can buy it now!

 Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
-The World, when reversed: Incompleteness and shoddy design.
-A great work betrayed.
-Insecurity, fear of change, and the failure to reach goals.
-Regret and disappointment.
+Ten of Cups (Satiety): Fulfillment and joy in life and love.
+Feeling peace, tranquility, and contentment in friends and family.
+Taking delight in one's good fortune.